Cadillac ELR: Awards and recognition

-In 2009, the Converj concept was awarded "Best Concept Vehicle" in the Eyes on Design Awards, "Most Significant Concept Vehicle of 2009" in the North American Concept Vehicle of the Year Awards and "Specialty Concept Vehicle of the Year" by the Southeast Automotive Media Organization.
+In 2009, the Converj concept was awarded "Best Concept Vehicle" in the Eyes on Design Awards, "Most Significant Concept Vehicle of 2009" in the North American Concept Vehicle of the Year Awards, and "Specialty Concept Vehicle of the Year" by the Southeast Automotive Media Organization.

 In 2012, Green Car Journal selected the ELR as one of the five finalists in the Green Car Vision Awards.

 In 2013, the ELR was awarded "Best Production Vehicle" in the Eyes on Design Awards.

 In 2014, the ELR won the "Green Car Technology Award" for its Regen on Demand system, which allows the driver "to use paddle shifters on the steering wheel to temporarily regenerate energy and store it…in the battery pack for later use."
 The second generation Chevrolet Volt adopted a refined version of this system in the 2016 model year.

 The updated 2016 ELR earned the "Vincentric Best Value in America" award for the lowest maintenance and repair costs in the "Luxury Electric/Plug-In Hybrid" class.

 Marketing

 Cadillac launched the ELR marketing campaign with a 60-second television commercial.
-Called Poolside and featuring actor Neal McDonough, the commercial prominently aired during broadcast of the 2014 Winter Olympics opening ceremony as well as before and during the 86th Academy Awards (Oscars) in March 2014.
+Called Poolside and featuring actor Neal McDonough, the commercial was prominently broadcast during the 2014 Winter Olympics opening ceremony, as well as before and during the 86th Academy Awards in March 2014.

-The commercial opens with its protagonist, an American businessman portrayed by McDonough, casually dressed and standing by the outdoor swimming pool of his contemporary, upscale home, asking "why do we work so hard?"
+The commercial opens with its protagonist, an American businessman portrayed by McDonough, casually dressed and standing by the outdoor swimming pool of his contemporary, upscale home, asking, "Why do we work so hard?"
 He walks through his home, interacting with his family, changing into business attire, ultimately standing by and unplugging his ELR – while extolling the American Dream, the Wright Brothers, NASA's Moon mission, Bill Gates and American work ethic and short annual leave – compared to other countries, unnamed.
-He finally asserts from the driver's seat of his ELR that the house and car are the benefit of only taking two weeks off in August, finally asking rhetorically, n'est-ce pas? — and winking to the camera.
+He finally asserts from the driver's seat of his ELR that the house and car are the benefit of only taking two weeks off in August, finally asking rhetorically, "N'est-ce pas?" and winking to the camera.
 GM targeted an audience earning $200,000 per year.

 In 2014, USA Today said the ad "may be the best TV ad – not just car ad – of the year."
 Ad Age, describing the ad as contentious and controversial, reported that "fans on the political right see Poolside as an unapologetic ode to American values.
 Critics on the political left see it as Ugly American chest thumping at its worst.
 During a time when Americans are working harder and longer for less money, others question the spot's perceived workaholic message."
-Ford subsequently parodied Poolside with a commercial for the Ford C-Max hybrid, featuring a spokesperson for a group that promotes urban farming, praising "hard work not for material gain, but in the name of progress," also ending with a rhetorical n’est-ce pas?
+Ford subsequently parodied Poolside with a commercial for its Ford C-Max hybrid, featuring a spokesperson for a group that promotes urban farming, praising "hard work not for material gain, but in the name of progress," also ending with a rhetorical "N'est-ce pas?"